manuel-plavsic/nix_slint_rust_template/README.md

 ## Platforms and corresponding crates

-This template supports Linux, MacOS and Android.
+This template supports GNU/Linux, MacOS and Android.
 Work in process is being done to include iOS too.

-Since Windows is not supported by Nix, there is currently no support of it.
+Since Windows is not supported by Nix, there is currently no support for it.
 However, this might change in the future.
 The template might add support through WSL and cross compilation.

 A Rust crate is defined per platform.
 This allows to fine-tune the configuration per platform, in detail.
 A reusable crate for the UI components is not yet included, but it is also planned.